 Due to this complexity, proven employment and training programs are as critical as ever to ensure jobseekers are prepared to meet the current and future needs of employers.
 Funding needs to be better targeted and aligned to achieve the best return on these investments.
-A strong workforce system is imperative, regardless of the status of the economy, in order to be prepared for the future.
+A strong workforce system is imperative, regardless of the status of the economy, to be prepared for the future.

 A proactive approach to recovery will include engaging the entire workforce.
-An inadequate supply of qualified labor could cause the economy to further stall, forcing businesses to leave Minnesota or delay or eliminate expansion.
-In many cases, those who were not working prior to the pandemic or are not yet reattached to the workforce face barriers to employment such as low skills, low literacy, and homelessness.
+An inadequate supply of qualified labor could cause the economy to further stall, forcing businesses to leave Minnesota or delay/eliminate expansion.
+In many cases, those who were not working prior to the pandemic or who are not yet reattached to the workforce face barriers to employment such as low skills, low literacy, lack of childcare, and the digital divide.
 People with disabilities, ex-offenders, older workers, and veterans face additional barriers to gaining employment.
 Moreover, youth continue to experience unemployment at higher rates than adults.
+In January 2021, youth unemployment was 13.4% while the overall unemployment rate that month was 5%.

-Furthermore, significant income disparities exist among not only the unemployed, but among those who are working; groups that face the highest inequities are racial minorities, individuals with disabilities, youth and women.
+Furthermore, significant income disparities exist among not only the unemployed, but among those who are working; groups that face the highest inequities are racial minorities, individuals with disabilities, youth, and women.
 As a state, we must intentionally come together to address these disparities.
 Services provided through public investments can and must promote skills training for those who are un- or under-employed so that they can access the jobs that employers struggle to fill.
-We must also fund supportive services, such as transportation and childcare, which are necessary to ensure that jobseekers are successful in attaining and retaining employment.
+We must also fund supportive services, such as transportation, childcare, and access to technology, which are necessary to ensure that jobseekers are successful in attaining and retaining employment.

-$^{^{[1]}\} https://mn.gov/deed/newscenter/publications/trends/september-2020/labor-market-indicators.jsp$
+[1] https://mn.gov/deed/newscenter/publications/trends/september-2020/labor-market-indicators.jsp

-There is great concern that Minnesotans experiencing economic disparities may be left even further behind due to the pandemic.
+There is great concern that Minnesotans experiencing economic disparities are being left even further behind due to the pandemic.
 Other significant shifts include the number of women and older workers who have dropped out of the labor force.
-In some parts of the state and/or specific industry sectors, however, worker shortages are similar to pre-pandemic levels or even increased over the past months.
+In some parts of the state and/or specific industry sectors, however, worker shortages are similar to pre-pandemic levels or have even increased over the past months.

 Minnesota's CareerForce system has an exemplary record of leveraging public investments to connect employers and jobseekers to the resources they need to be successful.
-Career pathways programs, which help individuals with barriers and/or limited skills access education and training that lead to family sustaining employment in high-demand occupations and industries, have demonstrated success and are critical to address gaps between employers and potential workers.
+Career pathways programs, which help individuals with barriers and/or limited skills access education and training that lead to family-sustaining employment in high-demand occupations and industries, have demonstrated effectiveness and are critical to address gaps between employers and potential workers.
 Other targeted investments support youth career counseling and work experience, dislocated worker retraining, and incumbent worker training.
 Programmatic flexibility and partnered alignment are crucial to continued success.